mpsanchis/kickstart.nvim/READMEGUEL.md

 Multi-line select and moving those lines up and down without breaking indentation.

 In VSCode, this is achieved with Opt+Arrows.
+In my config, I have a remapping of Opt+j and Opt+k to move up and down, both in normal and visual mode.

 ### Multi-line select and duplication
 Select a line and duplicate it, without breaking indentation.
 Or select more than one and duplicate them.

 In VSCode, this is achieved with Opt+Shift+Arrows.
+In my config, I have a remapping of Opt+Shift+j and Opt+Shift+k to move up and down, both in normal and visual mode.

 ## Learn